tonethar/IGME-235-Shared/hw/designtospec.md

 You will be graded on how close you are able to get your page to the appearance of this image.

-Source image files and a palette to work with are available here: [Spec Design HW Files](specdesignhw2020.zip)
+Source image files and a palette to work with are available here: Spec Design HW Files (Link coming)

 This is an individual project, and since everyone is doing the EXACT SAME design, you should guard your code carefully so that it is not made available to others.
 We will run a file similarity checker on all submissions for this exercise across all sections to look for instances of academic dishonesty.
 There is enough ambiguity in the design and the ways that it gets implemented that everyone's project can certainly be unique.